Skip to content

 $HOME and $SCRATCH

-Compute nodes don't have access to your user (home) directory.
+Compute nodes don't have access to your user home directory.
 Move or copy all files needed for job submission to your SCRATCH directory.

-How to use the SCRATCH area
+How to use the Scratch area

 • To access your SCRATCH directory:

-ssh $SCRATCH
+cd $SCRATCH

 • To send files to your SCRATCH directory: